Emmanuel Ocran

-Emmanuel Ocran (born February 19, 1996) is a Ghanaian footballer currently playing for Gibraltar Football League side Manchester 62.
+Emmanuel Ocran (born February 19, 1996) is a Ghanaian footballer who plays for Gibraltar Football League side Manchester 62.

 Club career

 Emmanuel Ocran was part of the Wa All Stars team that won the 2016 Ghana Premier League.
 On 15 February 2017, Ocran joined United Soccer League side Real Monarchs on loan from All Stars.
 In September 2019, he moved back to Ghana and joined Ghana Premier League side Dreams FC.

 On 17 July 2021, he joined Gibraltar National League side Lincoln Red Imps F.C. on a year-long loan.

 International career

 Ocran was called up to the Ghana national team in August 2016 for their 2017 Africa Cup of Nations qualifiers.